 The project manager interface is an expandable tree.
-Each level of the tree has a form with associated information or parameters, even the levels which just appear to be containers for the levels below them.
+Each level of the tree has a form with associated information or parameters, even the items which just appear to be labels for the levels below them.

-- Begin by setting the overall properties of the project, by using the Project → Edit Project menu item. - Enter the following parameters: mass = 800, Cs = 1.6, voltage = 300, A/pix=2.1 - A note on image file formats: There are many file formats used in the CryoEM community, including familiar formats like TIFF and PNG, cryo-EM specific formats like IMAGIC and SPIDER, and proprietary formats like DM4 and SER.
+- Begin by setting the overall properties of the project, by using the Project \rightarrow Edit Project menu item. - Enter the following parameters: mass = 800, Cs = 1.6, voltage = 300, A/pix=2.1 - A note on image file formats: There are many file formats used in the CryoEM community, including familiar formats like TIFF and PNG, cryo-EM specific formats like IMAGIC and SPIDER, and proprietary formats like DM4 and SER.
 EMAN2 supports virtually all file formats used in the community (http://blake.bcm.edu/emanwiki/Eman2DataStorage).
 People often ask "how do I convert file X to work with EMAN2".
-In most cases, the answer is "you don't have to !"
+In most cases, the answer is "you don't have to!"
 Any EMAN2 program should transparently read any supported file format.
-A few specific programs may have some specific restrictions, but by and large this is the case.
-Similarly, when specifying output files, simply use the correct extension and EMAN2 will write to almost any format as well.
-There are a few restrictions on this, for example, the much abused trick of storing sets of 2-D images as a 3-D image in MRC files requires using the e2proc2d.py program with the --twod2threed or --threed2twod options.
-In general, e2proc2d.py and e2proc3d.py can be used for general file-format conversion as well as generic image processing operations (--process option).
+A few specific programs may have some specific requirements, but by and large this is the case.
+Similarly, when specifying output files, simply use the correct extension and EMAN2 will write to almost any format as well. - ➡ MRC format is a special exception to the above rule, as it only really supports one image per file.
+To store multiple images in one file, it uses a trick known as "stacking" where a bunch of 2-D images are stacked on top of one another to produce a 3-D volume.
+In EMAN, if you use the .mrc extension it will create/read one image per file in most cases.
+If you want to use "stacking", use the ".mrcs" extension.
+You can always rename the files if this doesn't meet your needs.